-This gorgeous coastal hike is easy to moderate hiking and you’ll stay in a fishing village each night as you experience almost non-stop views of the Catalan and French coast.
+This gorgeous coastal hike is easy to moderate hiking.
+You’ll stay in a fishing village each night as you experience almost non-stop stunning views of the Catalan and French coast.

 This is also a good choice if you want to escape the crowds.
 Most days I only saw a few other hikers.

 Best Time of Year to Hike: March to October but I’d avoid July and August as it gets really hot.
 I did it at the end of October and it was very quiet.
 Late spring and early fall are great times to do it.

 The Camino de Santiago is the most popular hiking trail in all of Europe.
 The pilgrimage rout attracts hundreds of thousands of walkers each year.

 It’s a good choice if you want to meet people.
 Due to its popularity, you can always find someone to walk with if you choose to do so.

 Unlike the others, this one wasn’t my favorite hike.
 I think the scenery is OK, but nothing special – at least the last 100 km.
 Having said that, everyone else I met walking really enjoyed it.
 That’s why I’ve decided to include it.